Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Convert XLS to XLSX
 -------------------

-Converts .xls document to .xlsx document with the help of Microsoft Flow.
+Converts .xls document to .xlsx document with the help of Power Automate (Microsoft Flow).
 Find the description of how to bulk convert .xls to .xlsx in `this article <../../../flow/how-tos/documents/convert-doc-to-docx-xls-to-xlsx-ppt-to-pptx.html>`_.

 .. rubric:: Output Parameters